dan-doyle/Interruption-Classification/README.md

 ## Directory structure

 The Data Processing subdirectory contains the files required for generating the Interruption Dataset from the GAP Dataset.
-The parse_transcript.py script retrieves instances of overlapped speech, allowing us to manually classifying and store them in '/Manual Annotations/data.json'.
+The parse_transcript.py script retrieves instances of overlapped speech, allowing us to manually classify and store them in '/Manual Annotations/data.json'.
 The extract_dataset_audio.py script then produces audio snippets and their corresponding text files with classification details.

 The method-2-augmentation subdirectory contains similar scripts for the extraction of further audio data from backchannels in the GAP Dataset.